 If you are doing a Further Education (FE) course and getting the BTEA or a VTOS allowance you are exempt from the new student participant charge (€200).
 You may have to pay a course charge for books, exam fees and other costs.

-The SUSI online Student Grant Application System for the 2016/2017 academic year opened on 5 April, 2016, significantly earlier than in previous years, to process grants more efficiently.
+The SUSI online Student Grant Application System for the 2017/2018 academic year will opened on 3rd April, 2017.

 Other useful information about applying for agrant: